natcap/invest.users-guide/source/coastal_protection.rst

 Battjes, J.A. and M.J.F.
 Stive (1985).
 Calibration and verification of a dissipation model for random breaking waves.J.
 Geophys.
 Res., 90(C5).

-Bradley, K., and C. Houser (2009), Relative velocity of seagrass blades: Implications for wave attenuation in low‐energy environments, J. Geophys.
+Bradley, K., and C. Houser (2009), Relative velocity of seagrass blades: Implications for wave attenuation in low-energy environments, J. Geophys.
 Res., 114

 Burger B. (2005).
 Wave Attenuation in Mangrove Forests, A Master’s thesis publication, Delft U. of Technology, Civil Engineering and Geosciences.